Krepixie/clock-and-weather/README.md

 The background image will change based on the time of the day; it will display a different background for daytime, afternoon and nighttime.

+Feel free to access the website by <a href="https://clock-and-weather.vercel.app/">clicking here<a/>!

 I'm very proud to post my very first project here! 💜